 Electric Storm Shutters (Motorized)

 This is our most popular and convenient option.
-With the push of a button, you can secure your entire home in minutes without stepping outside.
+Our <a href=”https://www.easternmetal.com”>ASSA</a> shutters allow you to, with the push of a button, secure your entire home in minutes without stepping outside.
 This is the ideal choice for second-story windows, hard-to-reach areas, and homeowners who value ultimate convenience.

-Manual Shutters (Hand Crank or Pulldown)
+Manual Storm Shutters (Hand Crank or Pulldown)

 Our manual shutters offer the exact same level of storm-rated protection as our electric models.
 They are operated from the inside or outside with a simple-to-use hand crank system.
 For an additional fee, you could als choose one of our pulldown shutters- where you can just grab the curtain and pull down to lock and close them.
 This is a robust, reliable, and more cost-effective solution that does not require an electrician.